Biography

 Statoil Collection, Norway

-Marta Herford Museum Of Art, Architecture, Design, Germany
+Marta Herford Museum Of Art, Architecture, Design, Herford, Germany

 Sheldon Museum of Art, Lincoln, USA